Skip to content

 print(result.answer())

-Run the same goal against both providers and confirm both produce a terminal answer:
+Run the same goal against both providers and confirm both reach a terminal answer:

 python